jschles-sooryen/notes-react-v1/README.md

 This react app is designed to simulate the desktop version of the iOS Notes app.
 It includes the following features:

 - Create, read, update and delete folders from a database.
-- Create, read, update and delete folders from a database.
+- Create, read, update and delete notes from a database.

 ## Tech Stack